mattlgroff/bun-apollo/README.md

 docker-compose up
 ```

-The Apollo Server should be running on the port `4000` you can visit: `http://localhost:4000` to see the GraphQL Playground.
+The Apollo Server should be running on the port `4000` you can visit: `http://localhost:4000/graphql` to see Apollo Studio.